tkeller/angular-seed/README.md

 This version of angular-seed provides seed files for: [HAML](http://haml.info/), [CoffeeScript](http://coffeescript.org/), [SASS](http://sass-lang.com/), [SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/) and [Stylus](http://learnboost.github.com/stylus/).

 Each seed file can be removed if you don't want to use them.
 Keep the version of CSS preProcessor you like to use, delete the rest.
-Delete HAML folders or CoffeeScript if you don't want to use them.
+Delete HAML folders or CoffeeScript if its not your thing.
 Totally up to you.

 ## What's different